Hotels4Teams

 Which hotels near Kino Sports Complex are good for team or group travel?

 Several hotels near Kino Sports Complex accommodate team and group travel.
-SpringHill Suites Tucson at the Bridges (1.59 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Days Inn by Wyndham Tucson Airport (1.94 mi) offers bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
-Comfort Inn and Suites (2.25 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+SpringHill Suites Tucson at the Bridges (1.59 mi, from $340/night), Days Inn by Wyndham Tucson Airport (1.94 mi, from $66/night), and Comfort Inn and Suites (2.25 mi, from $98/night) all offer complimentary breakfast and on-site laundry.
+SpringHill Suites Tucson at the Bridges also has meeting space.
+Days Inn by Wyndham Tucson Airport also has bus or oversized vehicle parking.
+Comfort Inn and Suites also has meeting space.

 Are there extended-stay hotels near Kino Sports Complex?